-- Timely response to personal emergencies is the AFAS watchword.
+- ★ Timely response to personal emergencies is the AFAS best practice standard.
 There will be certain time sensitive situations or circumstances such as the death of a family member when the completion of the budget may be waived by the caseworker.
-Also, streamlined procedures are authorized when applying for our Falcon Loan (see Section 5). - There will always be situations that defy policy.
-You must entertain exceptions to policy. - Emergency assistance requires an assessment of the emergency situation in order to arrive at a decision to provide an interest-free loan, a grant, or combination of both. - ➤ AFAS maintains an open door policy that encourages individuals to apply for assistance when they feel an emergency situation exists, but keeps the commander informed when a personal problem surfaces that might affect the performance of duty. - ➤ The Society does not use contributed dollars to assist members with "wants" and "desires" needs are first priority. - The Society's intent when faced with uncertainty or conflicting information is to err on the side of generosity in assisting with need.
-However, we are not a continuous income supplement for those unable to live within their means.

-Remember, while base AFAS officials are able to approve assistance at base level following AFAS guidelines, all disapprovals must be done by HQ AFAS caseworkers.
+Also, streamlined procedures are authorized when applying for our Falcon Loan (see Page 13). - There will always be situations that defy policy.
+You must entertain exceptions to policy. - ★ Emergency assistance requires an assessment of the emergency situation in order to arrive at a decision to provide an interest-free loan, a grant, or combination of both. - ★ AFAS maintains an open-door policy that encourages individuals to apply for assistance when they feel an emergency situation exists, but keeps the commander informed when a personal problem surfaces that might affect the performance of duty. - ★ The Society does not use contributed dollars to assist members with "wants" and "desires" needs are first priority. - ★ The Society's intent, when faced with uncertainty or conflicting information, is to be fair and equitable to meet the necessary emergency need(s).
+The Society is not a continuous income supplement for those unable to live within their means. - ★ Remember, while base AFAS officials can approve assistance at base level following AFAS guidelines, all disapprovals must be done by HQ AFAS caseworkers.